 Traditionally porridge was made preparing the oats the night before and allowing them to soak overnight.
 What this does is breaks down the oats so they are more digestible, encourages beneficial enzymes to come to life and removes the phytic acid which inhibits absorption of other minerals, enabling you to easily digest your oats.

 Phytic acid is in a lot of foods and too much of it can cause irritation and cause us to lack certain minerals.
-This is not because we aren’t consuming these nutrients, but because of the foods we are consuming with phytic acid which can inhibit absorption.
-So the key is to insure foods containing this acid are prepared properly to avoid this happening.
+This is not because we aren’t consuming these nutrients, but because of the foods, we are consuming with phytic acid which can inhibit absorption.
+So the key is to ensure foods containing this acid are prepared properly to avoid this happening.

 Fast Convenient Food

 We live in a convenient world and we want everything done yesterday.
 I remember when I grew up we had porridge that was placed in a huge pot the night before then cooked over the fire in the morning.
 This is how we need to treat our oats.
 Mum had it right.
 We want to be nourishing our body so that it can absorb nutrients and vitamins, not rushing around and trying to eat as fast as we can.
 This actual “slow” process doesn’t take any more of your time, just a little foresight to allow the process to work properly.